An algebraic model for the free loop space: The coHochschild complex of a categorical coalgebra

-is a quasi-isomorphism of dg $\mathbf{k}$-modules. \end{proposition} \begin{proof} If $C$ and $C'$ are flat as $\mathbf{k}$-modules then the dg categories $\mathbf{\Omega}(C)$ and $\mathbf{\Omega}(C')$ are locally $\mathbf{k}$-flat.
+is a quasi-isomorphism of dg $\mathbf{k}$-modules. \end{proposition} \begin{proof} Since $C$ and $C'$ are flat as $\mathbf{k}$-modules, the dg categories $\mathbf{\Omega}(C)$ and $\mathbf{\Omega}(C')$ are locally $\mathbf{k}$-flat.
 Hence, the quasi-equivalence induces a quasi-isomorphism between Hochschild complexes By Corollary \ref{hoch-cohoch}, we have natural quasi-isomorphisms

 and

 It follows that the induced map is a quasi-isomorphism. \end{proof}